-During the court's history, two other members resigned to accept a federal judgeship, the first being Charles B. Elliot, who served from 1905 to 1909, when he accepted an appointment by President Taft to be Associate Justice of the Supreme Court of the Philippines, the second being Joan Ericksen Lancaster, who served from September 8, 1998, to 2002, when she accepted an appointment to be United States District Court Judge for the District of Minnesota.
+MacLaughlin was not the first justice to resign the court for a federal judgeship, nor the last.
+During its history, three other members resigned to accept a federal judgeship, the first being Charles B. Elliot, who served from 1905 to 1909, when he accepted an appointment by President Taft to be Associate Justice of the Supreme Court of the Philippines, the second being Joan N. Ericksen, who served from September 8, 1998, to 2002, when she was confirmed as United States District Court Judge for the District of Minnesota, and the last being Wilhelmina Wright in 2016.

-George Scott (1922-2006) was appointed to the court on June 22, 1973, to fill one of the two additional seats on the court authorized by an amendment to the constitution in 1972, which enlarged the court from seven to nine members.
+George Scott (1922-2006) was appointed to the court on July 3, 1973, to fill one of the two additional seats on the court authorized by an amendment to the constitution in 1972, which enlarged the court from seven to nine members.